whyboris/karma-helpful-reporter/README.md

 Notes
 ===

-This project was forked from [karma-nyan-reporter](https://github.com/dgarlitt/karma-nyan-reporter/) in July 2017 and upadted with improved functionality.
+This project was forked from [karma-nyan-reporter](https://github.com/dgarlitt/karma-nyan-reporter/) in July 2017 and updated with improved functionality.